 If your Amerisleep mattress demonstrates any damage covered by our warranty within the first 10 years, we will replace it free of cost.
 If a defect occurs within the second 10 years, we will replace it for half the price you paid.

 All of our Amerisleep mattresses come with a risk-free 100-night sleep trial.
-If you don’t absolutely love your new mattress, give us a call within the first 100 nights and we will issue a speedy and full refund.
-We will also take on the responsibility of picking up and recycling the mattress.
+If you don’t absolutely love your new mattress after 30 nights, give us a call and we will issue a speedy and full refund.

 Benefits of an Extra Firm Mattress